-- a. where a proposal falls within an Agriculture Priority Area it is successfully demonstrated, to the satisfaction of the Environment Department, that the land does not positively contribute to the commercial agricultural use of the Agriculture Priority Area or cannot practicably be used for commercial agriculture without unacceptable adverse environmental impacts; and, - b. the scale of any permanent development is proportionate to the scale of the camping operation concerned; and, - the development is located so as not to have a significant adverse effect on the visual quality or landscape character of the area; and, - d. all associated development is proportionate to and remains ancillary or ordinarily incidental to the campsite operation; and, - e. all structures are removed from the site upon cessation of use or when no longer required; and, - f. it accords with all relevant policies of the Island Development Plan.
+- a. where a proposal falls within an Agriculture Priority Area it is successfully demonstrated that the land cannot positively contribute to the commercial agricultural use of the Agriculture Priority Area or cannot practicably be used for commercial agriculture without unacceptable adverse environmental impacts; and, - b. the scale of any permanent development is proportionate to the scale of the camping operation concerned; and, - c. the development is located so as not to have a significant adverse effect on the visual quality or landscape character of the area; and, - d. all associated development is proportionate to and remains ancillary or ordinarily incidental to the campsite operation; and, - e. all structures are removed from the site upon cessation of use or when no longer required; and, - f. it accords with all relevant policies of the Island Development Plan.